pablote3/basketball-java/aggregator/README.md

     Results are .csv extract files written to the extract directory.
 These need to be confirmed manually by comparing against expectations.

+    * OfficialBoxScoreTests extract file officialBoxScore.csv should contain 24 official entries from games played on 10/27/2016

+    * PlayerBoxScoreTests extract file playerBoxScore.csv should contain 85 player entries from games played on 10/27/2016

-    * TeamBoxScoreTests extract file teamBoxScore.csv should contain 8 entries from games played on 10/27/2016
+    * TeamBoxScoreTests extract file teamBoxScore.csv should contain 8 team entries from games played on 10/27/2016

     * StandingTests extract file standings.csv should contain 30 entries from all teams on 10/27/2016

-## Running System Tests
+## System Test Preparation

 Copy testSystem folder to directory on local file system

     https://drive.google.com/open?id=0ByBsbTluZmwKVm94SC1CdVVOYUE

-System tests require MySQL database to provide and to persist data.
+System tests require MySQL database to provide and to persist data
     This should have been accomplished setting up the accumulator applications (see [accumulator](https://github.com/pablote3/basketball-java/tree/master/accumulator) project)

 Create database schema using mysql command